goddoe/Learner/README.md

 # Welcome to Learner!
-Learner is Super-Easy Machine Learning Library to apply your own Object Detection or Recognition project using your image data.
+Learner is Super-Easy Machine Learning Library which can help your own Object Detection or Recognition project using your own image data.

 + Learner supports two Machine Learning technique; Support Vector Machine(SVM) and Multi-Layer Perceptron(MLP).
-+ Learner can extract Histogram of Oriented Gradients from your image data to generate a feature.
++ Learner can extract Histogram of Oriented Gradients from your image data to generate features.

 > http://goddoe.github.io/Learner